ibm-cloud-docs/vpc/cr-create-route.md

 You can control the flow of network traffic in your VPC by configuring routes.
 Use VPC routes to specify the next hop for packets, based on their destination addresses.
 {: shortdesc}

 Multiple routing tables can exist for each zone in your VPC.
 For egress traffic, when a packet leaves a subnet, the system evaluates its destination against the routing table in the subnet's zone to determine where to send the packet next.
-Each VPC has a default routing table that will be attached to every subnet (unless it was explicitly attached to a different one by the user).
+Each VPC has a default routing table that is attached to every subnet, unless the subnet was explicitly attached to a different one by the user.

 A VPC custom route has four main components: